rchau8502/ScholarHarvester/apps/scholarharvester/README.md

 ## Seeds and data

-Run `poetry run scholarharvester.seed_demo` or `make seed` to populate campuses, majors, demo metrics, and citations that power ZotPlanner until the first harvest.
+Run `poetry run scholarharvester.seed_demo` or `make seed` to populate campuses, majors, demo metrics, and citations that power ScholarPlanner until the first harvest.